 Hi, this is Ankit.
 Well, I am a dropper.
-Here I am sharing why did I take the decision to drop a year for JEE, and whether I reached to my goal or not.
+Here I am sharing why I took the decision to drop a year for JEE, and whether I reached my goal or not.

 When I appeared for the first time in JEE Main, my preparation was not good.
 I just studied for 12th boards as that time the new normalisation process was implemented.
 So my AIR was 59938 that time and obviously I was not getting any college with my preferred branch.